Launching a course is the perfect way for social media managers to share their knowledge, help more people and boost their income.

 Selling a digital course provides more variety to your business.

-We've been social media managers so we know firsthand that it can start to become monotonous when you don't have variety in your work.
+We are freelance social media managers ourselves, so we know firsthand that it can start to become monotonous when you don't have variety in your work.

 A digital course will add some variety to your usual routine as you switch to serving your students for a period of time.